leonyangela/paper-js-sounds/README.md

 Open
 ```
-circles.html file and press a keyboard
+circles.html file and start pressing any keyboard
 * don't forget to volume up to hear the keyboard sounds
 ```